Steven Drozd: The Flaming Lips

 Drozd joined the Flaming Lips in 1991 as a drummer.
 While his style is influenced by the drum sounds of the 1970s, his time spent with his father's polka band helped him develop a sense of delicacy and syncopation.
 His thick grooves, with episodes of odd-time funk, are interspersed with straight-ahead rock, mixing various genres.
-In 1999, while touring The Soft Bulletin, Drozd decided to assume guitar duties as well as bass, keyboards and backing vocals, using his drum tracks during live performances, but he still drums on the studio albums to this day.
+From 1991 to 1996, Drozd only performed drums live; he assumed complete guitar and keyboard duties following Ronald Jones's departure, only performing drums live on the studio albums until his retirement from the band in 2024.

 Other ventures

 He is the songwriting/musician half of You in Me, a Neil Diamond-inspired duo, with Alan Novey on vocals.
 Drozd writes the songs, and he and Novey perform them as a tribute to Diamond.

 He and Steve Burns created the band StevenSteven, a children's psychedelic music project.

 The artist Imagene Peise, an alias for a collaboration between Drozd and Wayne Coyne, records elevator music-style covers and originals, culled from the home recordings of Drozd with imagery and myth from the imagination of Coyne.

 Drozd and Coyne have a second group together called Electric Würms, with Drozd taking the lead role in the band.
 Influenced by prog rock, krautrock, and punk rock, their goal is to explore the outer reaches of traditional rock music, as well as to perform Flaming Lips deeper cuts.
 Nashville-based Linear Downfall completes the ensemble.